4.4 ASTM C143 Scope, Equipment, and Setup

 Key Takeaways

-- ASTM C143 measures slump of plastic hydraulic-cement concrete and is not intended for nonplastic, noncohesive, or highly flowable concrete outside its scope.
+- ASTM C143/C143M measures slump of plastic hydraulic-cement concrete and is not intended for nonplastic, noncohesive, or aggregate over 1.5 in.

-- The mold and base are dampened and placed on a flat, rigid, nonabsorbent surface before filling.
+- The mold is dampened and set on a flat, rigid, level, moist, nonabsorbent surface and held down by foot pieces during filling.

-ASTM C143 measures the slump of plastic hydraulic-cement concrete.
-Slump is a field indication of consistency and workability, not a direct measure of water content, strength, or quality by itself.
-The result is meaningful only when the concrete is within the method's scope and the test is performed with the correct equipment on a representative C172 sample.
+ASTM C143/C143M measures the slump of plastic hydraulic-cement concrete.
+Slump is a field indication of consistency and workability — not a direct measure of water content, strength, or quality by itself.
+The result is meaningful only when the concrete is within the method's scope and the test is run on a representative C172 sample with correct equipment.

-The slump test is not considered suitable for every concrete.
-It is aimed at plastic, cohesive concrete.
-Very stiff nonplastic concrete may not slump in a useful way, and very flowable or self-consolidating concrete may need a different workability test such as slump flow.
-If aggregate is too large for the method, the sample may require wet sieving before testing.
-These scope points are common written-exam traps because candidates may assume every fresh concrete can be tested by C143.
+The slump test is not suitable for every concrete.
+It applies to plastic, cohesive mixtures.
+The method states it is not applicable when aggregate larger than 1.5 in.
+(37.5 mm) is present; such samples must be wet-sieved over the 1.5 in. sieve before testing.
+Very stiff, nonplastic concrete will not slump usefully, and very flowable or self-consolidating concrete needs a different test such as slump flow (ASTM C1611).
+These scope points are classic written-exam traps because candidates assume any fresh concrete can be tested by C143.

 |---|---|---|

 Setup is part of the performance exam.
 Dampen the mold and base so concrete does not stick or lose water to dry surfaces.
-Place the mold with the larger opening down on the prepared base.
-Hold it firmly in place, usually by standing on the foot pieces, during filling and rodding.
-If the cone shifts, leaks, or lifts during filling, the specimen shape has been disturbed before measurement even begins.
+Place the mold with the larger 8 in. opening down on a flat, rigid, level, moist, nonabsorbent surface.
+Hold it firmly in place by standing on the two foot pieces throughout filling and rodding.
+If the cone shifts, leaks, or lifts during filling, the specimen geometry is disturbed before measurement even begins.

-The sample should be ready and uniform before the slump test starts.
-Do not begin filling the cone until the sample has been remixed after C172 collection.
-Once filling begins, the C143 test has its own uninterrupted timing requirement.
-Equipment setup should therefore happen before the first scoop goes into the mold.
+The sample must be remixed and uniform before filling starts.
+Do not begin filling until the C172 sample has been remixed.
+Once filling begins, C143 has its own uninterrupted timing requirement, so the rod, scoop, and measuring device should be within reach before the first scoop.

 Setup checklist: